Choosing a comedy improv school can be a dark art. If you don’t know improv, how do you know how to tell which improv school is best for you?

 When choosing an improv school, research the form you should learn by looking at the types of comedy you like.
 Look at the sitcoms and stand up comedians you like, and find out what kind of improvisation training they’ve had.
 Also look at the time you have available now and in the future for taking classes and getting to the stage.
 Then find a school that fits.
 If they don’t say which forms they teach, or they don’t really know, then perhaps find another school.

-Academy of Improvisation (AOI) is the only school in Australia to teach both short and long form in a single curriculum.
+Academy of Improvisation (AOI) is the only school in Australia to teach both short and long form in a single curriculum, and in a way that works.

 Different methods